USoftNL/udocs/docs/Continuous_delivery/Blend_deploy_scripts/Blend_deploy_scripts.md

 > *usoft-install-dir*\bin64\ublendit.exe *blend-script.xml*
 ```

 If you release a distinct deploy script for each section, as USoft suggests you do by default, then one requirement you may or may not have is to string together multiple deploy scripts so that they automatically run one after the other.
 You can achieve this with the **pc:call** directive.
-Look up directives in the [Blend reference section on developer.usoft.com](https://developer.usoft.com/documentation/100doc/bl_usoft-blend-scripting-framewor.htm).
+Look up directives in [Usoft Blend](/docs/Repositories/Blend_scripts_for_repository_management/Understanding_USoft_Blend.md).